 The pumpkin hummus will last about 5 days in the fridge, and if you assemble the rice cakes the night before, they should be fine in lunches.

-Of course!!
 I LOVE Halloween.
 Check out some of our favourite kids Halloween snacks and treats like:

 Vegan Pumpkin Hummus Rice Cakes

 - 2 15 oz cans no salt added chickpeas, drained and rinsed